simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 <iframe src="static/graphics_line_style_line_color/index.html" width="200" height="102"></iframe>

-If you want to clear line color, specify a blank string to this argument.
+If you want to clear line color, specify the `COLORLESS` constant to this argument.

 For example, the result line graphic becomes invisible since the following code clears the line color setting.